EricLamphere/EricLamphere/README.md

 # Projects 🤖

 Random things I've worked on over the years.

+> [!NOTE]
+> Recently (along with every other programmer in the world..)
+I've been using AI to help me write code.
+Claude Code is my goto so you'll see some `CLAUDE.md` and `.claude/*` files in the repos where I use it.
+That said, I make a point to read and understand all of the code that AI generates for me.
+Otherwiswe, what's the point?

 ### ezverse <a href='https://github.com/EricLamphere/ezverse'><img src='images/hex_sticker_ezverse.png' align="right" height="139" /></a>